PowersLucas/aem3103_Final/README.md

 ## Fig. 1: Single Parameter Variation
 ![Single Parameter Variation](single_parameter_variation.png)

 This figure shows the 2D trajectory simulated by varying a single parameter at a time.
-The nominal trajectory is displayed with the black line anything lower than the nominal is red and anything higher is green.
+It is based upon a nominal trajectory and other trajectories that are higher and lower than the nominal.
+The nominal trajectory is displayed in black, the lower nominal trajectory is red and the higher nominal trajectory is green.

 ## Fig. 2: Monte Carlo Simulation
 ![Monte Carlo Simulation](monte_carlo_simulation.png)

 This figure displays the 2D trajectories simulated using 100 random samples of parameters.
-The bottom graph displays a polynomial fit that is ploted to show the average trajectory out of the random 100 samples.
+The bottom graph displays a polynomial fit that is plotted to show the average trajectory out of the random 100 samples.

 ## Fig. 3: Time Derivatives
 ![Time Derivatives](time_derivatives.png)